kameryn1811/Bandcamp-Downloader/README.md

 * Album pages: `https://[artist].bandcamp.com/album/[album]`
 * Track pages: `https://[artist].bandcamp.com/track/[track]`
 * Artist pages: `https://[artist].bandcamp.com` (downloads all available albums)

-### Windows SmartScreen Warning

-When you open BandcampDownloader.exe, Windows might say:
-"Windows protected your PC"

-This happens because the app isn’t code-signed (certificates are pricey, and this is a free open-source project).

-No worries, it’s safe to run.
-The EXE is the same code you can read on GitHub.

-**To continue:** Click "More info" amd "Run anyway"

-**Want extra peace of mind?**

-You can review the code, build it yourself, or use the standalone Python script like in Option 2 below.

 ### Option 2: Standalone Script (For Advanced Users)